qinyi-li-2020/qinyi-li-2020.github.io/content/authors/admin/_index.md

       - <u>_Pure Maths_</u>: Honours Analysis, Honours Algebra, Fundamentals of Pure Mathematics, Proofs and Problem Solving
       - <u>_Applied Maths_</u>: Several Variable Calculus and Differential Equations, Calculus and its Applications, Introduction to Linear Algebra, Probability

-      **Thesis:** _Efficient Pre-Training Using FractalNet Adaptation to Different Resource Availabilities in Speech_.
+      **Thesis:** _Efficient Pre-Training Using FractalNet for Adaptation to Different Resource Availabilities in Speech_.
 Supervised by Prof Hao Tang.
 Achieved a mark of 80/100 and awarded Outstanding Undergraduate Project.
 #    button:
 #      text: 'Read Thesis'
 #      url: 'https://example.com'